 g.
 An employee assigned stand-by duties may not consume alcohol products within eight (8) hours of beginning standby duties or become otherwise impaired or incapacitated while on stand-by duty.
 Failure to respond, and/or meet the requirements of the standby duty assignment, and/or failure to respond to a call in a condition able to perform work may be grounds for disciplinary action in accordance with the Collective Bargaining Agreement.

 h.
 Standby for those employees not assigned to stand-by per Section 9.10 (a): the City will schedule in advance when and where it needs employees on standby duty.
 The City shall have the sole authority to determine the qualifications needed for standby duty assignments, including response time.
 The City shall also describe any after-after- hours operating needs and qualifications, to the extent practical, in job descriptions for affected position classifications.
 Qualified employees will be given an equal opportunity to volunteer for standby duty assignment.
 Standby duty will be voluntary except in cases of emergencies or when the City deems urgent operational needs cannot be reasonably be met without requiring standby duty at which point the standby duty will be assigned.
 Departments shall be responsible, with input from their bargaining unit members, for developing written procedures to implement this section in a manner which minimizes required standby duty by any employee.
 No employee will be required to work more than twenty-four (24) days of standby duty per fiscal year.
 Voluntary standby duty is not subject to the twenty-four (24) day limitation.
-Employees assigned standby duty are expected to respond when contacted and shall receive one (1) hour straight pay for each ten eight (10) 8) hours designated in standby duty status.
+Employees assigned standby duty are expected to respond when contacted and shall receive two (2) one (1) hour straight pay for each eight (8) ten (10) hours designated in standby duty status.
 The one (1) hour straight time pay shall be prorated for any portion of hours of standby duty less than ten eight (10) 8) hours.
+Standby will begin at the end of the regular shift on Friday and extend until the beginning of the shift on Monday (if there is a holiday, the beginning of the shift on Tuesday).
 Employees may choose to be compensated by payment or by accruing standby duty pay as compensatory time, as long as the employee has not reached their compensatory time cap.
-At no time shall standby be pyramided, compounded, or paid in addition to callback or overtime.
+Standby duty will not At no time shall standby be assigned more than one weekend every twenty-eight (28) days pyramided, compounded, or four weeks.
+Employees will be compensated mileage based on the IRS Standard Mileage Ratepaid in addition to callback or overtime.
 Department Directors may allow exceptions to response time requirements as long as operational needs are met.
 Any such exceptions shall be designated in writing.
 The provisions of this section shall not apply to any employee required to reside at their job site.

 Appears in 1 contract